Enterprise agreements set out the conditions of employment between workers and employers. They can be made under either state or federal legislation.

-Note: The following information relates only to the state public sector, including most State Government business enterprises, and local government entities.
-We only deal with enterprise agreements made under the South Australian Fair Work Act 1994 (the Act).
+The state public sector, includes most State Government business enterprises, and local government entities.
+SA public sector enterprise agreements are made under the South Australian Fair Work Act 1994.

 An agreement can be negotiated by a person conducting a business or undertaking by: